 I highly recommend the Osprey Fairview or Farpoint 40L packs – they are the perfect size for a multi-day hiking trip, are comfortable and durable, and have lots of pockets to organize your gear.
 Use packing cubes for further organization.

 Pack the GRAYL Geopress Water Purifier to filter water from streams and taps at your accommodation, this saves you having to carry lots of water and is better for the environment.
+Also, pack a CamelBak to make it easier to hydrate when you are hiking.

 Safety Wing also allows you to sign up when you are already traveling, unlike a lot of other travel insurance providers.